davidmpinho/volatility-models-comparison-thesis/README.md

 I cannot share the data because it is proprietary, so I include all the data sources and specify how they are structured below.

-You can read the thesis [here](http://repositorium.sdum.uminho.pt/handle/1822/69725).
+You can read the thesis [here](http://repositorium.sdum.uminho.pt/bitstream/1822/69725/1/Dissertacao%20David%20Mendonca%20Pinho.pdf), with additional information [here](http://repositorium.sdum.uminho.pt/handle/1822/69725).

 Grade: 20/20.